O-Tsukimi Moon Viewing Festival

 The following description was submitted by the event organizer.

-In celebration of Moonviewing, the raked gravel in the Flat Garden is designed in a special, once-a-year checkerboard raking pattern; the alternating squares of white river gravel cast shadows in the moonlight.
+• Admire the raked gravel in the Flat Garden, designed in a special, once-a-year checkerboard raking pattern called ichimatsu in Japanese; the alternating squares of white river gravel cast shadows in the moonlight.